 Non-GMO Candy Guide: What Parents Need to Know

-• How to Identify Non-GMO Candy: Look for certifications like the Non-GMO Project Verified label or USDA Organic seal.
+• How to Identify Non-GMO Candy: This part is getting easier, thank goodness.
+I’ve learned to look for two main things: the little butterfly label from the Non-GMO Project or the USDA Organic seal.

-• Avoid candy with high fructose corn syrup, soy lecithin, or canola oil unless labeled non-GMO.
+• Avoid candy with high fructose corn syrup, soy lecithin, or canola oil unless it’s got one of those seals on it.

-• Opt for brands like MommaBear Organics or Surf Sweets for verified non-GMO options.
+• We really like brands like MommaBear Organics or Surf Sweets.
+They're my go-to's.

 Benefits of Non-GMO Candy